target/consensource-docs/content/docs/Overview/_index.md

 description: An introduction to ConsenSource and Distributed Ledger Technology (DLT)
 ---

+{{< alert >}}
-{{< alert >}}ConsenSource is an application that leverages Distributed Ledger Technology (DLT) that aims to help retailers, factories, certifying bodies and standards bodies increase transparency and efficiency around the certification process.{{< /alert >}}
+The ConsenSource application  leverages Distributed Ledger Technology (DLT)  to help retailers, factories, certifying bodies and standards bodies increase transparency and efficiency around the certification process.
+{{< /alert >}}

 ### The Problem